Mental Health Promotion in Lane County

 - Adequate nutrition and exercise

-- Community norms and laws that reduce stigma, discrimination, substance abuse and support healthy behaviors
+- Community norms and laws that reduce stigma, discrimination, and substance abuse

 What We Can Do

-Effective solutions involve interventions that are evidenced-based, integrated into existing systems of support and implemented in a number of settings such as schools, clinics, worksites and faith communities.
+Effective solutions involve interventions that are evidence-based, integrated into existing systems of support, and are implemented in a number of settings such as schools, clinics, worksites, and communities of faith.

-- Educating the public about the prevention of mental illness, mental health promotion and how to support those with mental illness or depression through public awareness campaigns and information dissemination
+- Educating the public about the prevention of mental illness, as well as how to support those with mental illness, through public awareness campaigns and information dissemination

 - Providing community and school-based training and interventions related to identifying risks, reducing stigma, and strengthening intervention skills

-- Implementing strategies to support women in reducing unhealthy behaviors and stress, and increasing good nutrition and positive lifestyle behaviors before, during and following pregnancy.
+- Implementing strategies to support women in reducing unhealthy behaviors and stress

 For many years Lane County has invested in supporting these strategies; however, such efforts have been intermittently funded and sustained.